You and Your Rights: Care Dependency Grant

 All children in need of care are eligible depending on the income and national status of their parent or primary caregiver.

 In terms of their income, a means test is applied to parents or primary caregivers – but not to foster parents who may access the grant no matter what they earn.
-In order to qualify for the grant, a single parent or caregiver may earn R12 600 or less per month (or less than R144 000 a year per year), while a married couple may only jointly earn R25 200 or less per month (or less than R288 000 per year).
+In order to qualify for the grant, a single parent or caregiver may not earn more than R192 000 a year if you are single.
+Your combined income should not be above R384 000 a year if you are married.

 To be eligible for this grant, biological parents or primary caregivers or foster parents must be South African citizens or permanent residents or refugees.
 They and the child must be living in South Africa.
 Asylum seekers, undocumented migrants and foreign nationals with visas are NOT able to access the Care Dependency Grant on behalf of children in their care.